AjayrajSingh/topaz/tests/modular_integration_tests/README.md

         under test is running on, then run integration tests, like sending touch events or testing specific widgets.

-The account provider, device shell, user shell, etc, will likely remain unchanged except under specific circumstances beyond the scope of this readme.
+The account provider, base shell, user shell, etc, will likely remain unchanged except under specific circumstances beyond the scope of this readme.

 ## Running Tests Manually